Florida’s Carjacking Laws

 Due to the often violent nature of this crime, lawmakers have made the penalties for carjacking significantly high.
 If committed while in possession of a firearm or deadly weapon, a carjacking conviction can result in a life sentence.
 If no firearm is present, the charge is classified as a first degree felony, with a maximum sentence of 30 years in prison and fines up to $10,000.

 Defending the Case

-When faced with a carjacking charge, it is imperative that you secure representation from an experienced Florida criminal defense attorney.
-There are several issues at play in a carjacking allegation and an attorney can use one or all of them to successfully defend your case.
+When faced with a carjacking charge, it is imperative that you secure representation from an experienced Florida criminal defense lawyer.
+There are several issues at play in a carjacking allegation and an lawyer can use one or all of them to successfully defend your case.
 For example:

 - False identification – A carjacking is generally very quick in nature, sometimes lasting less than a minute.
 This is a very limited amount of time for a victim to adequately see the perpetrator.
 For this reason, false identification is a common defense in carjacking cases.

 - Consent – If you were actually given consent to operate the vehicle from an owner or custodian, then the intention element of the crime is not met and your lawyer may defend the state’s assertion of your guilt.